JaeHyung-Kim/rlds_dataset_builder/README.md

 https://huggingface.co/kimjaehyung/imsquared-non-prehensile

+The 20D action vectors you're seeing are due to our use of a Joint-space IK motion controller, as detailed in the Nvidia Factory paper (https://arxiv.org/pdf/2205.03532.pdf).

+Our action space is expanded to include:

+6 residuals for end-effector positioning (x, y, z, roll, pitch, yaw), 7 P gains, and
+7 D gains for joint control.

 # RLDS Dataset Conversion

 This repo demonstrates how to convert an existing dataset into RLDS format for X-embodiment experiment integration.